TestableIO/System.IO.Abstractions/CONTRIBUTING.md

 - `main` contains the latest sources.
 Each merge there triggers a deploy to `nuget.org`.
 - All versions on `nuget.org` have a matching GitHub release/tag.

+## Commits and PR title

+- Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to name your commits and PR title